vanus-labs/vanus-connect/connectors/source-aws-billing/README.md

 ## Quick Start

-This section shows how Amazon Billing Source convert billing data to a CloudEvent.
+This section shows how Amazon Billing Source converts billing data to a CloudEvent.

 ### Prerequisites